IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 ### Scraping Metrics
 The Private Operator for Azure exposes [Prometheus-formatted metrics](https://prometheus.io/docs/concepts/data_model/) on port 9080 through the `/metrics` endpoint.
 You can use a Prometheus-compatible scraper to collect and aggregate these metrics for your own needs.

-This scraper will need to have access to the VNet that the operators are running in.
-It is not recommended to allow accessing the `/metrics` endpoint from the load balancer.
+The scraper must have access to the VNet that the Private Operator is running in.
+We do not recommend giving the load balancer access to the `/metrics` endpoint.

 ## Upgrading